hypervel/hypervel.org/docs/docs/mail.md

 ## Markdown Mailables

 Markdown mailable messages allow you to take advantage of the pre-built templates and components of [mail notifications](/docs/notifications#mail-notifications) in your mailables.
-Since the messages are written in Markdown, Laravel Hyperf is able to render beautiful, responsive HTML templates for the messages while also automatically generating a plain-text counterpart.
+Since the messages are written in Markdown, Hypervel is able to render beautiful, responsive HTML templates for the messages while also automatically generating a plain-text counterpart.

 ### Generating Markdown Mailables